containers/buildah/docs/tutorials/04-include-in-your-build-tool.md

 unshare.MaybeReexecUsingUserNamespace(false)
 ```

-This code ensures that your application is re executed in an isolated environment with root privileges.
+This code ensures that your application is re-executed in a user namespace where it has root privileges.

 ## Complete code